erikhatcher/ProcessCene/README.md

 accessible.
 If they aren't available or errors happen in communication, the slides will continue to run with error messages shown instead of actual content.

+If you have an Atlas Search collection set up and accessible to the sample movies data, setting `ATLAS_URI` to your Atlas cluster will allow the slides that depend on that endpoint to work, rather than showing a connection error.

+Set this before `run`ing:

+    export ATLAS_URI="mongodb+srv://<username>:<password>@<cluster>.mongodb.net/?retryWrites=true&w=majority"

 ## Happy ProcessCene!

 Keyboard navigation is key to stepping through the slides.
 Each slide contains one